alexandregsg/ML_Project_Group52/README.md

   - The main Python script that serves as the Streamlit application.
   - Provides an interactive UI to users for inputting data and visualizing model predictions.
   - Loads the trained machine learning pipeline and uses it to generate predictions.
-  - Includes functionality for displaying results, visualizations, or additional insights derived from the model.
+  - Includes functionality for displaying results or visualizations derived from the model.

 - **`trained_pipeline.pkl`**:
   - A serialized file containing the trained machine learning pipeline (preprocessing steps + model).